K-atc/angr-workshop/at-first/README.md

 -----
 1. Install [angr](https://github.com/angr/angr/)
     * If you have installed angr a long time before, upgrade them with `sudo -H pip2 install angr --upgrade`.
-2. Run attached file `install-check.py` to check if you have installed angr collectory
+2. Run attached file `install-check.py` to check if you have installed angr correctory

 If you have finished the above steps, Go on [Chapter 1](../usage)!!